TriplyDB/Documentation/docs/ratt/index.md

 ## Create statements

-After source data has is connected and transformed, the RATT Record is ready to be transformed to linked data.
+After source data is connected and transformed, the RATT Record is ready to be transformed to linked data.
 Linked data statements are assertions or factual statements that consist of 3 terms (triple) or 4 terms (quadruples).

 Statements are created with the `mw.addQuad` function.
 Calls to this function are part of the pipeline, and must appear inside the scope of `app.use`.